About Hefestos

 Gain visibility as a forward looking organisation committed to sustainability and safer chemicals, including the option to feature your logo and initiatives on the HEFESTOS website.

-Access to expert guidance from leading EU and U.S. specialists in flame retardants, fire safety and substitution strategies.
+Access to expert guidance from leading EU and US specialists in flame retardants, fire safety and substitution strategies.

 Alignment with broader EU initiatives on chemicals, circularity and Safe-and-Sustainable-by-Design, and identification of synergies with ongoing or planned projects.